brenns10/funlisp/INSTALL.md

 Installation
 ============

+First, configure your installation. `Makefile.conf` contains several important variables used by the Makefile for building and installing funlisp.
+The default one is very cross-platform compatible, but you may want more options enabled (e.g. for development).

 You may install from a Git repo checkout, or from a source tarball.
+The source tarball contains pre-built documentation (HTML and manual pages), and thus has no dependencies other than standard Make and compiler utilities.
+The git checkout requires additional tools to be installed, but is smaller.

 From Git
 --------